Lehigh Acres, Florida: Languages

 As of 2000, 84.52% of residents spoke English as their first language, while 11.81% spoke Spanish, 1.34% spoke German, and 0.83% spoke French as their mother tongue.
 In total, 15.47% of the total population spoke languages other than English.

 Public transportation

 Lehigh Acres is served by LeeTran buses.

+Lehigh Acres Municipal Services Improvement District

+Most of the CDP, as well as some areas outside of the CDP, is served by the Lehigh Acres Municipal Services Improvement District (MSID), a special services district created by the Florida Legislature which covers areas in Lee and neighboring Hendry County.
+The MSID has an elected board of commissioners, and has powers over a limited sub-set of services usually provided by municipalities.